A bit about my Gender and how it has affected my life.

 A gynosexual is anyone who has sexual feelings towards a woman.
 Derived from the Greek word gyno which means “female/woman” and the Latin word sexualis meaning “relating to sex,” the term gynosexual can be useful when describing the sexual orientation of an individual with a non-binary gender identity.
 Ref

-Let me give you more background on me if you are interested in understanding me more.
+Let me give you a little more background on me if you are interested in understanding me more.